belle2/basf2/analysis/doc/GraFEI.rst

 The model ``.yaml`` and ``.pt`` output files can be saved to a payload with the script ``grafei/scripts/save_model_to_payload.py`` and uploaded to a global tag in order to run on the grid.

-Finally, the model can be included in a steering file via the `grafei <grafei.grafei>` wrapper, in order to apply the model to Belle II data and MC.
+Finally, the model can be included in a steering file via the `grafei <grafei.graFEI>` wrapper, in order to apply the model to Belle II data and MC.
 Example of steering files for :math:`B` and :math:`\Upsilon (4S)` reconstruction modes are available in ``analysis/examples/GraFEI``.
 In both cases the LCAS matrix and mass hypotheses are not directly saved in the final ntuples, but several variables labelled with the prefix ``graFEI_`` can be added.